Contrastive Learning of Musical Representations

 A coin flip determines whether it is a low-pass or a high-pass filter.
-The cut-off frequencies are drawn from uniform distributions on $[2200, 4000]$ or $[200,1200]$ respectively. \item The signal is delayed and added to the original signal with a volume factor of 0.5.
+The cut-off frequencies are drawn from uniform distributions on $[2200, 4000]$ or $[200,1200]$ Hz respectively. \item The signal is delayed and added to the original signal with a volume factor of 0.5.
 The delay is randomly sampled between 200-500ms, in 50ms increments. \item The signal is pitch shifted.
 The pitch transposition interval is drawn from a uniform distribution of semitones between $[-5, 5]$, i.e., a perfect fourth compared to the original signal's scale. \item Reverb is added to alter the signal's acoustics.
 The impulse response's room size, reverbation and damping factor is drawn from a uniform distribution on $[0, 100]$. \end{enumerate}

 The space of augmentations is not limited to these operations and could be extended to, e.g., randomly applying chorus, distortion and other modulations.
 Some of these have been shown to improve performance in self-supervised learning for automatic speech recognition in the time-domain as well \cite{pase_plus, wavaugment2020}.